Fearing ostracism or worse, many nonbelievers hide their views in the Middle East and North Africa

 There's the Tunisian woman who fasts during the Islamic holy month of Ramadan, though not for God.
 The Iraqi woman who, until recently, wore a hijab.
-And a man whose Egyptian identity card still identifies him as "Muslim."
+And a man whose Egyptian identity card identifies him as "Muslim," despite his efforts to change it.

-Such are the ways that some of the religiously unaffiliated, or “nones” — people who are agnostics, atheists or nothing in particular — negotiate their existence in the Middle East and North Africa, or MENA, where religion is often ingrained in life’s very fabric.
+Such are the ways that some of the religiously unaffiliated, or “nones” — people who are agnostics, atheists or nothing in particular — negotiate their existence in the Middle East and North Africa where religion is often ingrained in life’s very fabric.

+The hallmarks of religion go beyond the walls of houses of worship.
+In Muslim-majority countries, they’re in the minarets defining skylines, the headscarves donned by many women, the omnipresent call to prayer that beckons the faithful five times a day, and the references peppering casual greetings.

-Aware that rejecting religion can have repercussions, many conceal that part of themselves.
-Declaring disbelief may spur social stigma, ostracism by loved ones or even unleash the wrath of authorities, especially if going public is coupled with real or perceived attacks on religion or God.
+Aware that rejecting religion can come with repercussions, many vigilantly conceal that part of themselves.
+Declaring disbelief may spur social stigma, ostracism by loved ones or even unleash threats or the wrath of authorities, especially if going public is coupled with real or perceived attacks on religion or God.

 “I have a double life all the time,” said the 27-year-old Tunisian woman.
 “It’s better than having conflict every day.”

-Many nonbelievers seek community, ideas or pockets of digital defiance on the internet even though online spaces can come with risks.
+Many nonbelievers seek community, ideas or pockets of digital defiance on the internet even though online spaces still carry risks.
+Some confide in small circles of friends or leave, when they can, in search of more freedoms abroad.

-Many in Arab countries, he said, associate lack of religion with immorality.
+Many in Arab countries, he said, associate lack of religion with immorality and see it as a threat.
 “To them, you cannot talk about the rights of someone who is a danger to society.”

-Bans on blasphemy appear in different parts of the world.
-But, according to a Pew Research Center analysis, they have been most common in the MENA region as of 2019.
+Laws or policies banning blasphemy — speech or actions considered to be contemptuous of God and other sacred entities — appear in different parts of the world.
+But according to a Pew Research Center analysis, they were most common in the Middle East and North Africa, or MENA, region as of 2019.
+Critics of such laws say they can be vaguely worded and infringe on freedom of expression.

-The Tunisian woman said she fasts to avoid being found out by her family.
-She pretends to sleep to skip gatherings, where relatives may take aim at her suspected disbelief.
+The Tunisian woman said she fasts to avoid being found out by her Muslim family.
+During religious holidays, she pretends to sleep to skip gatherings, where relatives may take aim at her suspected disbelief.

-From an early age, she rejected how Islam was practiced in her home.
-She said her father would sometimes force her to pray.
-Resisting traditional interpretations of such things as gender roles, she turned to progressive Muslim readings.
+From childhood, she rejected how Islam was practiced in her home.
+She said her father would sometimes force her to pray, pulling at her clothes while yelling at her.

+Resisting traditional interpretations of such things as gender roles, she sought refuge in progressive Muslim communities and readings.

-She now sees herself as nothing in particular and open to different spiritual paths.
+At one point, she became agnostic, and later started following some secular Buddhist practices.
+She now sees herself as “nothing in particular” and open to different spiritual paths.

-“You’re socially perceived like you are public enemy,” she said.
-“People hate you without knowing you.”

-Hany Elmihy hoped conditions could change.
-The 57-year-old Egyptian agnostic and some other nonbelievers saw a window for visibility following the “Arab Spring" uprisings.
+While she believes her journey has given her self-trust, she feels estranged, with no place in her culture.

+Hany Elmihy, a 57-year-old agnostic from Egypt, once had hope that conditions would change.
+He saw a window after the Arab Spring uprisings swept the region more than a decade ago.

-Elmihy said he founded a Facebook group for Egyptians without religion in 2011, while similar ones formed in other Arab countries.
-Mass protests demanding political change had just unseated an Egyptian president then, highlighting the power of social media for dissent.
+Elmihy, who grew up in a Cairo apartment building with a mosque, questioned religion from an early age.
+He said he founded a Facebook group for Egyptians without religion in 2011; similar ones formed in other Arab countries.
+Mass protests had just unseated a longtime autocrat in Egypt, highlighting social media's power as a tool for dissent and emboldening many to break taboos.

-“It’s not the revolution that turned some into atheists or irreligious; the revolution gave them the freedom and courage to speak up,” Elmihy said.
+“It’s not the revolution that turned some into atheists or irreligious; the revolution gave them the freedom and courage to speak up,” said Elmihy.
+He was threatened and attacked in the ensuing period.

-Seeking recognition, he tried to change the “Muslim” designation listed on his identity card to state he adheres to no religion.
-He failed.
+Undeterred, he tried to change the “Muslim” designation on his identity card to state he adheres to no religion.
+He failed, and his hope for new freedoms fizzled.
+Eventually, he moved to Norway.

-After the post-revolt euphoria fizzled out, he left Egypt in 2015 and now lives in Norway.
+When Elmihy stopped praying in his teens, his father, a practicing Muslim, was disappointed but didn’t impose his views.
+Elmihy feared others would be less tolerant.

-He views his earlier advocacy with mixed feelings, but says “it was important to let the society know that the religiously unaffiliated exist.”
+Elmihy is ambivalent about his past advocacy, but thinks it was important “to let the society know that the religiously unaffiliated exist.”

 Ishak Ibrahim, a researcher with the Egyptian Initiative for Personal Rights, said Egypt’s youth ministry announced plans in 2014 to combat atheism in collaboration with religious bodies.